 Upon adoption of the Monterey Agreement in 1997, the District obtained a 6.67% interest in Kern Water Bank Authority (KWBA) by reducing the District's annual entitlement water from 158,000 acre-feet to 155,000 acre-feet.
 The District is able to store water at the KWBA in wet years and draw water in dry years.
 The District's investment in Kern Water Bank Authority is accounted for using the equity method.
 Under this method, the District recognizes its share of KWBA's accrual basis income or loss.
-The District's equity in income from this investment for the years ended December 31, 2017 and 2016 was \$476,792 and \$129,531, respectively.
-The earnings from this investment are included in equity in income (loss) from investments on the combined statements of revenues and expenses.
+The District's equity in income from this investment for the years ended December 31, 2018 and 2017 was \$30,329 and \$476,792, respectively.
+The earnings from this investment are included in equity in loss from investments on the combined statements of revenues and expenses.